Analysis | Legacy of Ukrainian Revolution Rides on Election Year

 Five years after deadly street protests toppled their Kremlin-backed leader, Ukrainians are delivering a verdict on what has happened since.
 In April, they elected the country’s most-watched comedian, Volodymyr Zelenskiy, as president, replacing Petro Poroshenko.
 The rise of Zelenskiy, a political novice, was driven by public fatigue with rampant corruption.
-The same anti-establishment forces could help Zelenskiy consolidate power in parliamentary elections that he aims to hold sooner than originally scheduled.
+The same anti-establishment forces could help Zelenskiy consolidate power in snap parliamentary elections on July 21.

 The voters who put Zelenskiy in office instead of re-electing Poroshenko to a second term wanted one thing above all: meaningful steps to lock up crooked bureaucrats.
 (They share that in common with the demonstrators who dislodged Poroshenko’s Russian-backed predecessor, Viktor Yanukovych, in 2014.)
 Zelenskiy has made early efforts to replace officials seen as detrimental to his push to curtail graft, such as the prosecutor-general.
 But rival lawmakers are putting up roadblocks, from personnel appointments to electoral reform.
 Hence Zelenskiy’s desire for a new parliament.